Adolescent Wellness, Inc. (AWI) promotes mental health and wellness.

 Would you like better test scores?

-Wellness is strongly correlated to academic performance.
-On average, social and emotional learning (SEL) improves performance of the entire grade 11 points on standard achievement tests, moving the average from the 50th percentile to the 61st percentile (~Weissberg R. & Durlak J., 2011).
-It is clear that skills and knowledge related to social and emotional development are interrelated with the intellectual development that youth need for academic success.
-The SEL skills are:
+Academic performance is strongly correlated to emotional wellness.
+Social and emotional learning (SEL) improves performance of an entire grade by 11 points on standard achievement tests, moving the average from the 50th percentile to the 61st percentile (~Weissberg R. & Durlak J., 2011).
+The SEL activities improve every child’s: